AdobeDocs/experience-manager-cloud-service.en/help/onboarding/what-is-required/user-roles-permissions.md

 ## User Roles {#user-roles}

-Many features in Cloud Manager require specific permissions to operate.

 Many features in Cloud Manager require specific permissions to operate and limits the actions you take within the user interface based on the roles and permissions assigned.
 In some cases, if you do not have the permission to take an action, the interface control is present, but disabled.

-If there is an action you want to take, but cannot, check [permissions associated with role definitions](#permissions).
+If there is an action you want to take, but cannot, check, the section below, [User Roles and Permissions](#permissions).
 Depending on your goal, you can contact the System Administrator and request the role you need.

 Cloud Manager currently defines four roles for users which govern the availability of specific features: